tinacms/tina-graphql-gateway/packages/client/readme.md

 Now that we have a working GraphQL server with our local content, let's use it within our site.

-_We will want to keep this graphql server running in its own tab to serve content to our site_
+_We will want to keep this graphql server running in its own tab to serve content for our local site_

 ### Using the data within our Next.JS site